shuozhixu/MaterLett_2025/README.md

 ## Dislocation glide

-Calculate the glide of an edge or a screw dislocation at 5 K. The atomsk scripts that are used to build the atomistic structures as well as the LAMMPS input files for the LSR calculations, can be found in this GitHub repository.
+Calculate the glide of an edge or a screw dislocation at 5 K. The atomsk scripts that are used to build the atomistic structures as well as the LAMMPS input files can be found in this GitHub repository.
 The input files were modified from [a previous GitHub repository](https://github.com/wrj2018/MSMSE_2020).

 ## Reference